Per the Oxford Dictionary Value is defined as:

 When assessing this paradox it might lead one to believe that we as a society are misprioritizing our goods.
 The partner does appear to be those luxury goods and other nonessentials at times cost more than essentials.
 However, this isn’t always the case and becomes a much more convoluted inquiry when we veer off into this direction.
 However, we should engage in examing this inquiry because the Diamond-Water Paradox is still a contested problem to this day.
 It comes in the form of many manifestations.
 If we do not understand how market prices are assessed we will still continue to suffer much confusion.

 Considering how easily applicable this paradox is to modern affairs it is a testament to its enduring nature.
 Smith was hardly contemplating the equity of compensation.
 Back in the 1700s highly consolidated and government bulwarked unions did not exist in the same capacity they do now.
-The real powerful government supported unions did not come to fruition until the 1920s and 1930s in the United States .
+The real powerful government-supported unions did not come to fruition until the 1920s and 1930s in the United States .
 Smith was examining this phenomenon of pricing in a slightly less complex world.
 However, he at least was postulating about the mechanisms of pricing.
-He purposed that a commodity was worth the amount of labor exerted to create or obtain the goods or service.
+He purposed that a commodity was worth the amount of labor exerted to create or obtain goods or services (page 28) .
 Smith was also prudent enough to point out some of the fallacies inherent in his own view of value assessment.
-As Smith asserts that when comparing goods produced by two different types of labor it is difficult to determine if they are equal .
+As Smith asserts that when comparing goods produced by two different types of labor it is difficult to determine if they are equal (page 29) .
 Due to the number of varying contingencies and qualitative differences.

 THE AUSTRIAN SOLUTION: